ashokkri/ashokkri.github.io/index.md

 #### Research Interests

- My research has primarily been in the area of Wireless Networks and Communications.
+ My research is in the area of network resource allocation and control.
 This involves techniques from applied probability, queueing theory, Markov desision processes, control theory, game theory and optimization.
 My work includes

+- Multi agent games in markets: Equilibria and Control
+- Revenue maximization in resource allocation
-- Control and Optimization of wireless networks
+- Control and Optimization in wireless networks
 - Delivering Quality-of-Service in wireless systems
 - Distributed optimization in wireless networks
-- Revenue maximization in server farms
-- Pricing in platforms